Princeton-CDH/geniza/DEPLOYNOTES.md

 ## 0.7

 -   Update settings to configure **TEI_TRANSCRIPTIONS_LOCAL_PATH** for the deploy environment.
 -   Run `python manage.py bootstrap_content` to create stub pages for all site content needed for main site navigation.
+-   After running the above, in the Wagtail CMS, go to "Settings" -> "Locales" and choose each non-English language.
+Enable syncing to them from English.
+This should auto-populate each other locale with a new home page and set of subpages.

 ## 0.3.0